cilium/cilium/Documentation/operations/troubleshooting.rst

   identity allocation which requires interaction with the kvstore.
-If a workload can be scheduled due to re-using a known security identity, then state propagation of the endpoint details to other nodes will still depend on the kvstore and thus policy drops may be observed as other nodes in the cluster will not be aware of the new workload.
+If a workload can be scheduled due to re-using a known security identity, then state propagation of the endpoint details to other nodes will still depend on the kvstore and thus packets drops due to policy enforcement may be observed as other nodes in the cluster will not be aware of the new workload.

 Multi cluster:
   All state propagation between clusters depends on the kvstore.